-Our little ones are curious by nature, and it is wonderful to watch them learn something new and challenging.
+Our little ones are curious by nature, and it is wonderful to watch them learn something new and challenging by growing a vegetable garden.
 Youngsters absolutely adore playing outside, digging in the dirt and getting dirty.
 Gardening represents a fantastic way to teach your children so much; how to plant, maintain, take care of and nurture plants and vegetables.
 As they watch the vegetables grow you will watch your kids grow in responsibility and self-confidence.

 Start off with the basics – seeds